What parents are saying

 - Is UC Davis on the quarter or semester system?

-- UC Davis is on the quarter system.
+- UC Davis is on the quarter system from late September through mid-June.
 Students enjoy the fast pace and academic variety of quarters, though they have to hit the ground running and stay on top of their studies, as the 10 weeks pass quickly.

 - Where will my student live?